suryamondal/vtx_physics_benchmark/BBbar/offline/README.md

 ./EfficiencyComparison.py TITLE1 file1.root TITLE2 file2.root [...]
 ```
 This will output a `effcomp.pdf` file in the same directory as the first file.

+## Study of tracks
+Run `./TracksStudy.sh path/to/ntuple.root` to produce track-related plots,
+hopefully useful to understand issues with VTX tracking.
+Here are also some
+best-candidate selection study plots.